tombye/trexit/_posts/2017-11-23-walking-through-italy.markdown

 ![Francigena stone marker with picture of a pilgrim walking with various landmarks in the background like st Peters basilica](https://github.com/tombye/trexit/raw/gh-pages/assets/images/stone-francigena-marker-with-st-peters-in-back.jpg)

-Everything’s been so pretty, we started to call the Francigena the ‘Fancygena’ instead.
+Everything’s been so pretty, we started to call the Francigena the "Fancygena" instead.
 Then we stopped because we were annoying ourselves.